Optimal Stopping Methodology for the Secretary Problem with Random Queries: Appendix

 For the denominator we can similarly write

 where to obtain the last expression we applied the second equality of \eqref{eq:lem1-1} combined with \eqref{eq:lem1-3} after observing that by fixing $z_{t_k}=1$ the product $\ind{z_{t_k}=1}\1_{t_k+1}^{t-1}$ produced by \eqref{eq:lem1-3} becomes $\1_{t_k+1}^{t-1}$.
-Dividing the numerator with the denominator we can verify that the resulting ratio matches to right hand side of \eqref{eq:lem2-4} for the two possible values of $\1_{t_k+1}^{t-1}$, namely 0 or 1.
+Dividing the numerator by the denominator we can verify that the resulting ratio matches the right hand side of \eqref{eq:lem2-4} for the two possible values of $\1_{t_k+1}^{t-1}$, namely 0 or 1.
 This completes the proof of Lemma\,\ref{lem:2}.
+0.2cm